martel-innovate/deep-log-inspection/doc/install/install.md

     docker-compose up -d

+In development/test environment, you might want to start also keystone:

+    docker-compose -f docker-compose.yml -f docker-compose-keystone.yml up -d

+N.B.: if the compose files options have been used to add keystone, the same options should be used in any further `docker-compose` command.
+For example, to stop all services, keystone included:

+    docker-compose -f docker-compose.yml -f docker-compose-keystone.yml stop

-After the first run, there's no more need to `docker-compose up` again, unless `docker-compose down` is invoked, destroying all services.
+After the first run, there's no more need to `docker-compose up` again, unless `docker-compose rm` or `docker-compose down` are invoked, destroying all services.

 Once the system is up and running, you can restart, stop and start: